-Generic drug: hydrochlorothiazide and aliskiren
+Generic Name: hydrochlorothiazide and aliskiren

-Brand name: Tekturna HCT
+Brand Name: Tekturna HCT

 Tekturna HCT (hydrochlorothiazide and aliskiren) contains 2 prescription medicines in 1 tablet that work together to lower blood pressure.
 It contains: